Caia-Tech/the-burden/README.md

+Update:
+All fake evidence will be caught.
+Now requesting:
+  - All FOIA requests submitted with "Marvin Tutt" as requester
+  - All FOIA requests mentioning my case numbers
+  - All FOIA requests submitted from your email(s)
+  - Processing logs showing WHO submitted WHAT

 Clarification for last commit message error - pointing out the hypocrisy: Maryland Demanding transparancy from the federal government while using extreme opacity against Marylanders, refused to address RICO pattern and civil rights abuse.
 Let that be clear.